 Because who better to know the proper way to translate something given these specific circumstances and their context other than a native?
 So with that said, knowing these things are very important for the translation team in order to give the most accurate translation back to the client.

-I hope by reading this it relays to you how important it is to the Translators to have a clear understanding of the context of what’s being translated and who the target audience is.
-Making this information as clear as possible for them will enable them to provide you with the best quality service in the least amount of time!
+I hope by reading this it relays to you how important for Translators is to have a clear understanding of the context.
+For them, to know what’s being translated and who the target audience is.
+Making this information as clear as possible will enable them to provide the best quality service in the least amount of time!